kienmarkdo/Telegram-OSINT-for-Cyber-Threat-Intelligence-Analysis/README.md

    - Elasticsearch: https://www.elastic.co/downloads/elasticsearch
    - Kibana: https://www.elastic.co/downloads/kibana

-### API Setup
+### Telegram Installation / API Setup
+> [!NOTE]
+> It is recommended that you use a burner phone number, burner email address, and a VM to install Telegram Desktop.

-- Navigate to http://my.telegram.org and log in with your phone number.
+- Navigate to http://my.telegram.org and log in with your phone number
 - Navigate to "API development tools" and fill the required fields
     - App title: _anything_
     - URL: www.telegram.org